 We see how easily Natalie’s case might have fallen into oblivion, given the scant resources that are committed to investigating such crimes in Indian country.
 When Natalie’s body is found, the FBI merely dispatches the agent closest to the scene: the inexperienced and ill-equipped Jane Banner (Elizabeth Olsen).
-Ignorant of Wind River’s extreme weather conditions, she arrives wearing an absurdly lightweight jacket that prompts the local police chief (Graham Greene) to tell her she’ll “be dead in five minutes if she walks up the mountain in that.”
+Ignorant of the reservation’s extreme weather conditions, she arrives wearing an absurdly lightweight jacket that prompts the local police chief (Graham Greene) to tell her she’ll “be dead in five minutes if she walks up the mountain in that.”
 He is wryly amused when she requests reinforcements, quipping, “This isn’t the land of back-up, Jane.
 Out here, you’re on your own.”
-His words are echoed in cinematographer Ben Richardson’s winding long shots of the barren tundra, which engulf us in the reservation’s frozen sea of bleakness.
+His words are echoed in Richardson’s winding long shots of the barren tundra, which engulf us in the reservation’s frozen sea of bleakness.